Kelly Hyman Will Be Sharing Her Views on Complex Litigation at Harrismartin’s MDL Conference 2018

-Sep-2018 Napa, CA, USA: Kelly Hyman, an attorney-class action and mass tort litigation at Franklin Azar & Associates to attend HarrisMartin’s MDL Conference 2018.
+17-Sep-2018 Napa, CA, USA Kelly Hyman, an attorney-class action and mass tort litigation at Franklin Azar & Associates to attend HarrisMartin’s MDL Conference 2018.
 This two days conference will be held in the beautiful city of California, The Westin Verasa Napa on 25th and 26th September 18.

 Kelly Hyman, a legal analyst, advocate, lawyer and attorney will be a speaker at HarrisMartin’s MDL Conference.
 The HarrisMartin’s MDL Conference: “The Mass Tort Litigation Landscape – A Critical Analysis” is a two days summit for the legal analyst, advocate, and lawyer.
 The event will be chaired by Richard Arsenault of Neblett, Beard & Arsenault, Aimee H. Wagstaff of Andrus Wagstaff, and Eric D. Holland of Holland Law Firm.